 As far as practice goes, it’s most important to have a daily procedure to follow:

-1. Always keep a road map in front of you...
+1. Always keep the big picture in front of you...

-2. Keep a list of exercises and songs to practice daily.
+2. Keep a record of exercises and songs for your daily practice.

-If you can only afford 1/2 hour daily, thats better than not taking any time.
-Only make sure that you’re at the very least practicing daily!
+You will want to practice every day.
+A minimum of 1/2 hour per day should be your beginning goal.
+As you advance, you will need to set aside larger time slot for your daily practice.
 My former music teacher used to tell me as a young boy that if I missed one day of practice, the next day was just catchup practice.
 Do the math, 1 lost day = 2 lost days of progress.
 Miss 2 days = 4 lost days of progress.

-5. Always cross reference your previous lessons with your current lessons.
+5. Always reinforce your current lessons with your previous lessons.

 0 Comments: